aerospike/aerospike-client-nodejs/doc/client.md

 - `key` – a key object
 - `operations` – an array of operation objects.
-- `policy` – (optional) a OperationPolicy to use for this operation.
+- `policy` – (optional) The policy to use for this operation.
-- `callback` – the function to call when the operation completes.
+- `callback` – The function to call when the operation completes.

 The `operations` argument is an array of operations, which are populated via the [Operators object](operators.md).